shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 --------------------------------

 `ParameterBlock` is a Slang generic type for binding uniform parameters.
-It is similar to `ConstantBuffer` in HLSL, and `ParameterBlock` can include not only constant parameters but also descriptors such as Texture2D or StructuredBuffer.
+In contrast to `ConstantBuffer`, a `ParameterBlock<T>` introduces a new descriptor set ID for resource/sampler handles defined in the element type `T`.

-`ParameterBlock` is designed specifically for d3d/vulkan/metal, so that parameters are laid out more naturally on these platforms.
-For Vulkan, when a ParameterBlock doesn't contain nested parameter block fields, it always maps to a single descriptor set, with a dedicated set number and every resources is placed into the set with binding index starting from 0.
+`ParameterBlock` is designed specifically for D3D12/Vulkan/Metal/WebGPU, so that parameters defined in `T` can be placed into an independent descriptor table/descriptor set/argument buffer/binding group.

+For example, when targeting Vulkan, when a ParameterBlock doesn't contain nested parameter block fields, it will always map to a single descriptor set, with a dedicated set number and every resources is placed into the set with binding index starting from 0.
+This allows the user application to create and pre-populate the descriptor set and reuse it during command encoding, without explicilty specifying the binding index for each individual parameter.

 When both ordinary data fields and resource typed fields exist in a parameter block, all ordinary data fields will be grouped together into a uniform buffer and appear as a binding 0 of the resulting descriptor set.